smartcontractkit/documentation/docs/Using Randomness/vrf-security-considerations.md

 1. __Stop accepting further user actions that might affect the generated NFT__ and issue a randomness request.
 1. On randomness fulfillment, mint the NFT.

-Generally speaking, whenever an outcome in your contract depends on some user-supplied inputs and randomness, the contract should not accept any additional user-supplied inputs once the randomness request has been issued.
+Generally speaking, whenever an outcome in your contract depends on some user-supplied inputs and randomness, the contract should not accept any additional user-supplied inputs after it submits the randomness request.

 Otherwise, the cryptoeconomic security properties may be violated by an attacker that can rewrite the chain.